UoB-COMSM0166/2026-group-6/README.md

 ## 1. Introduction

 Echoes of Purity is a structured non-linear 2D level game that combines side-scrolling platform jumping and lightweight role-playing elements.
-The core theme of the game is "purifying pollution and ecological restoration."
+The core theme of the game is "purifying pollution and ecological restoration".
 Players will use the rope tool to enter the highly polluted area and gradually restore the planet's ecology.
 Different levels of purification completion will determine the future direction and the end of the world.

 The game is set on an alien planet on the verge of collapse due to long-term pollution.
 After severe environmental imbalance, the planet’s native civilization entered a dormant state.
 The possibility of restoring the planet's ecosystem remains uncertain.Players will take on the role of an advanced artificial intelligence purification unit sent to the severely polluted planet.
 Using rope tools and cleaning energy, they will penetrate various highly polluted areas, purify contaminated organisms and the environment, and gradually restore the planet's ecosystem.